We are raising our voices

 Because deep down we care

-Raised Voices is Arc Theatre’s three-year female leadership and peer mentoring project for young people in the London Borough of Barking & Dagenham (LBBD), funded by the Paul Hamlyn Foundation (PHF) and supported by the LBBD Mayor’s Office for Policing and Crime (MOPAC).
+Raised Voices is Arc Theatre’s female leadership and peer mentoring project for young people in the London Borough of Barking & Dagenham (LBBD), previously funded by the Paul Hamlyn Foundation (PHF) 2013-2016 and supported by the LBBD Mayor’s Office for Policing and Crime (MOPAC).
 The project follows on from Arc’s previous multi-media programmes with girls in the Borough, including Finding the Words (also funded by PHF) and Girls Have Their Say (funded by the Home Office CAGGK).
 Find out more about our Previous Girls Projects…

 Raised Voices is used as a model of Best Practice by the Borough’s Children’s Services and the group has won awards locally and nationally, including a Department of Health Special Recognition Award from the House of Commons, and Community Group of the Year at the 2015 Barking & Dagenham Women’s Empowerment Awards.
 The group was also featured in a powerful new BBC3 TV documentary exploring FGM – ‘Stop Cutting Our Girls’, produced by Love Productions as a ‘Comic Relief Special’ first screened on 11 March 2015.